Updated, originally posted April-1 2017.

 Pr.545 Laika via zvezdanews

 By the time it enters service the AKULA design will have been in service for about 50 years.
 It is also viewed as a cheaper alternative to the newer Project 885 YASEN Class SSGN which has been in very slow development for the past 40 years with the second boat (Project 885M YASEN-M) only launched on the 31st March 2017.

 YASEN Class SSGN

 Until recently the most credible images come from the Malachite Design Bureau although the actual design was not established.
 These showed a submarine resembling the AKULA Class but with X-form aft planes and a longer and more blended sail.
 In fact the hull looks essentially similar size and shape to the AKULA.
 The lengthened sail appears to be extended further forward relative to the AKULA, rather than behind.
 This leaves room for a 3 or 6 cell Vertical Launch System (VLS) behind the sail.

 Malachite Design Bureau model - Click for high resolution:

-In a break from the YASEN which features a spherical bow sonar array like US Navy boats, the model of the HUSKY has the torpedo tubes in the bow pointing directly forward with the sonar below it.
+In a broke from the YASEN which features a spherical bow sonar array like US Navy boats, the model of the HUSKY has the torpedo tubes in the bow pointing directly forward with the sonar below it.
 The sonar dome appears smaller than the AKULA, pointing to the use of a more modern conformal array.
 Long flank arrays are also shown.

-SIERRA Class SSN
+SIERRA-I Class SSN